jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 The `jupyter.widget.version` comm target and associated version validation messages are gone.
 Instead, it is up to the package maintainers to ensure that the versions of the packages speak the same widget message protocol.
 We encourage kernel and frontend package developers to clearly indicate which protocol version the package supports.

 While in version 1, binary buffers could only be top level attributes of the `state` object, now any item in the state can be a binary buffer.
 All binary buffers that are a descendant of the state object (in a nested object or list) will be removed from an object or replaced by null in a list.
 The 'path' of each binary buffer and its data are sent separately, so the state object can be reconstructed on the other side of the wire.
 This change was necessary to allow sending the data for a binary array plus its metadata (shape, type, masks) in one attribute.

+The sync update event from the frontend to the kernel was restructured to have the same field names as the event from the kernel to the frontend, namely the method field is `'update'` and the state data is in the `state` attribute.

 ## Implementating the Jupyter widgets protocol in the kernel